The Best Portable Ergonomic Split Travel Keyboards in 2025

 These are the requirements which would certainly be helpful, but does not push a keyboard out of consideration.

 • Bluetooth: We prefer a wireless keyboard to reduce set up time when moving from site to site, and to avoid tangled wires.
-We'd also take Bluetooth over wireless dongle any day.
-Another dongle is something to lose.
+We'd also take Bluetooth over a wireless dongle any day.
+Another dongle is something to potentially lose.

 • Negative tilt: This is where you can angle the keyboard forwards, so that the hands are in a more natural position.
 While this is comfortable, a good chair with adjustable arm rests can make up for the lack of negative tilt, by ensuring one’s fingers can hover comfortably over the keyboard.
+A good example is the negative riser that comes with the Microsoft/Incase Sculpt Ergonomic Keyboard

 • Tenting: This is where you can raise the middle of the keyboard higher, which is good for preventing hand pronation, or bending your wrists up when you type.
-While this is a nice-to-have, similar to negative tilt, good adjustable armrests can help to make up for a lack of this.
+While this is nice-to-have, similar to negative tilt, good adjustable armrests can help to make up for a lack of this.

 Optional: